IgorPerikov/mighty-watcher/README.md

 - Open
 - Was updated less than N days ago(configurable, see [how-to](#how-to-use))
 - Labeled as `help wanted` or similar, all labels can be found [here][3]
-- Starred by account, which issued API access token, if you lack starred repositories, there are some advices [here](#lacking-starred-repositories)
+- Starred by account, which issued API access token.
+If you are lacking starred repositories, there are some advices [here](#lacking-starred-repositories)

 ## How to use
 - [Install Docker][1]